"The U.S. Food and Drug Administration today approved Otezla (apremilast) to treat adults with active psoriatic arthritis (PsA).

 The effects of OTEZLA on labor and delivery in pregnant women are unknown.
 In mice, dystocia was noted at doses corresponding to ≥ 4.0-times the MRHD (on an AUC basis at doses ≥ 80 mg/kg/day) of apremilast.

-Mouse embryo-fetal development: In an embryo-fetal development study, apremilast was administered at dosages of 250, 500, or 750 mg/kg/day to dams during organogenesis (gestation day 6 through 15).
-In a combined fertility and embryo-fetal development study, apremilast was administered at dosages of 10, 20, 40 or 80 mg/kg/day starting 15 days before cohabitation and continuing through gestation day 15.
+Mouse embryo-fetal development: In an embryo-fetal development study, apremilast was administered at doses of 250, 500, or 750 mg/kg/day to dams during organogenesis (gestation Day 6 through 15).
+In a combined fertility and embryo-fetal development study, apremilast was administered at doses of 10, 20, 40 or 80 mg/kg/day starting 15 days before cohabitation and continuing through gestation Day 15.
 No teratogenic findings attributed to apremilast were observed in either study; however, there was an increase in postimplantation loss at doses corresponding to a systemic exposure of 2.3-times the MRHD and greater ( ≥ 20 mg/kg/day).
 At doses of ≥ 20 mg/kg/day skeletal variations included incomplete ossification sites of tarsals, skull, sternebra, and vertebrae.
 No effects were observed at a dose approximately 1.3-times the MRHD (10 mg/kg/day).